Smart Selling on the Phone and Online book

 3. Then put together a development plan to help these performers improve.

-ISR A makes 1,728 calls per month, sets up 71 WebEx meetings per month, and have $390k bookings with average deals $6 > $15k deals.
+SDR A makes 1,728 calls per month, sets up 71 WebEx meetings per month, and has $390k bookings with average deals $6 > $15k deals.
 He has a great attitude and is open to coaching.

-ISR B makes 823 calls per month, sets up 20 WebEx meetings per month, and has $460k bookings with average deals $4>$15k deals (110k blue bird).
-She shows up at 9:30 am during Tues/Thursday call blitz days after blitz is over. her behavior doesn’t improve after several coaching sessions.
+SDR B makes 823 calls per month, sets up 20 WebEx meetings per month, and has $460k bookings with average deals $4>$15k deals (110k blue bird).
+She shows up at 9:30 am during Tues/Thursday call blitz days after blitz is over.
+Her behavior doesn’t improve after several coaching sessions.

-Based on the stack-ranking criteria, ISR A exhibits more strengths, is coachable, and has a good attitude.
-Although his numbers aren’t as strong as ISR B, you don’t have to tip-toe around the sense of entitlement and negative virus ISR B is spreading around.
+Based on the stack-ranking criteria, SDR A exhibits more strengths, is coachable, and has a good attitude.
+Although his numbers aren’t as strong as SDR B, you don’t have to tip-toe around the sense of entitlement and negative virus SDR B is spreading around.

 Most managers tend to spend more of their time developing the A performers, but spend less of their time with the B and C performers.
 This needs to change.
 It’s unfortunate how many C performers leave organizations because they were never given a chance to develop.